 Firearm injury has become the No. 1 public health crisis in the United States.
 In recent decades, experts, legislators and advocacy groups have proposed a number of strategies to reduce firearm injuries, including safe storage, technological enhancements in firearms and ammunition, point of sale tactics, and improved education and communication.
 Despite these efforts, firearm injury recently became the country’s leading cause of death among children and teenagers.

-This conference will bring together health care workers, public health researchers, injury prevention specialists, law enforcement and local legislators to explore the current landscape of firearm injury in the greater Houston area and the impacts of prevention policies and programs.
-Participants will engage in a comprehensive conversation on the threat posed by firearm injury, the influence of policy on firearm injuries and deaths, local community interventions, research on reduction and prevention, and recommendations to curb the epidemic.
+This conference brought together health care workers, public health researchers, injury prevention specialists, law enforcement and local legislators to explore the current landscape of firearm injury in the greater Houston area and the impacts of prevention policies and programs.
+Participants engaged in a nonpartisan and comprehensive conversation on the threat posed by firearm injury, the influence of policy on firearm injuries and deaths, local community interventions, research on reduction and prevention, and recommendations to curb the epidemic.

-Held on June 2 in commemoration of National Gun Violence Awareness Day, the conference is intended to engage stakeholders in plotting a course of action through education, community intervention and policy.
-Findings and recommendations will be disseminated in a report published after the conference.
+Held on June 2 in commemoration of National Gun Violence Awareness Day, the conference was intended to engage stakeholders in plotting a course of action through education, community intervention and policy.
+Findings and recommendations will be disseminated in a future report.

 Registration